marissaethompson/2023_08_socedu_seg_exp/README.md

 Data and code for Thompson &amp; Trejo 2023, Sociology of Education.

 ----------------------------------------------------------------------------------

-Title: Experimental Evidence on Parental Preferences Regarding School Segregation
+Title: My school district isn't segregated: Experimental evidence on the effect of information on parental preferences regarding school segregation
-Authors: Marissa Thompson & Sam Trejo
+Authors: Marissa Thompson &amp; Sam Trejo
-Date: February 2023
+Date: July 2023
 ReadMe Version: 01

 ----------------------------------------------------------------------------------

 This replication package contains data and code to reproduce the analysis, tables,